docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-programming-model.rst

 Shows a way to use resource specifications.
 Uses the add() method to build a dialog that collects values from the user, and creates a resource string from those values.
 Saves the string to a file, then uses it to build a new dialog.
-See "Using resource strings" on page 79.
+See :ref:`using-resource-strings`.

 AlertBoxBuilder2.jsx

 Shows another way to use a resource specification, building the same user-input dialog itself from a resource string.
-See "Using resource strings" on page 79.
+See :ref:`using-resource-strings`.

 SnpCustomLayoutManager.jsx

 Shows how to create a customized layout manager.
-See "Custom layout-manager example" on page 95.
+See :ref:`custom-layout-manager-example`.

 63